The Trusted Kernel

 - Inspect

-@framework-cited axioms (those are leaves the apply-graph audit handles). - Aspire to feature parity with Coq's
+@framework-cited axioms (those are leaves the apply-graph audit handles). - Inductive types beyond Σ — booleans, naturals, lists, etc. are

 The trade-off is deliberate.
 A wider kernel admits more programs directly; a narrower kernel makes the surface a reviewer must audit smaller.
-Verum chooses the narrower kernel and lifts the broader features to user-side discharge mechanisms.
+Verum balances the trade-off by including Π / Σ / Id (the foundational equality type former) — sufficient to encode every "exists" proposition and every transport/symm/trans/cong proof — while leaving cubical / inductive / refinement to the broader infrastructure.

 3.2 The Certificate lifecycle at this layer